 I hope it’s clear from the summary above that the correct answer to the question above is C, Autonomy vs. Shame and Doubt.
 The prevailing characteristic that comes through about the client is his lackof self-assurance – we see him doubting himself professionally and perhaps also personally, which may explain his tendency to keep others at arm’s length (protecting himself from failure).
 If the ‘building blocks’ strategy doesn’t work for you, keeping playing with it and find something that does – it’s not important why it works, only that it helps you remember and apply the information when you need to about the different stages of development!

 Coming up next week: Normal Child Development

 Think our straightforward, sensible approach could help you PASS your social work or MFT exam?
 If you’re preparing for a social work exam, check out our Social Work Study Materials.
 If you’re preparing for an MFT exam, check out our MFT Study Materials.
 Learn more about our offerings at The Therapist Development Center.

 Looking for more practice questions and some study tips?
-Check out our new Social Work Exam Study Guide:
+Check out our exam prep FAQ or our new Social Work Exam Study Guide: